-Our Hughes Hall Alumni Group in Hong Kong organised an alumni mixer at Mudita on 29 May 2019, a delightful evening with drinks and snacks, and more importantly great company.
+Our Hughes Hall Alumni Group in Hong Kong organised an alumni mixer at Mudita, a delightful evening with drinks and snacks, and more importantly great company.

 We hold a number of alumni dinners and receptions in College and around the world.
 These are great opportunities to re-connect with fellow alumni, so please keep us up to date with your contact details to make sure you do not miss out on invitations to events happening near you.